ISISComputingGroup/ansible-kafka-centos/README.md

 ### 7. Update passwords

-If you want to change the default passwords for things like akhq before deploying, do so manually.
+If you want to change the default passwords for things before deploying, do so manually.
 Do not push these to the git repository!

 ### 8. Run the playbook!